ema-digital/eu-tube-user-privacy/readme.txt

 the youtube-nocookie.com domain.

-YouTube videos that are embedded in the editor by the standard `iframe` tag, oEmbed, or short tag will be automatically converted to use the enhanced privacy feature.
+YouTube videos that are embedded in the editor by the standard `iframe` tag, oEmbed, or embed shortcode will be automatically converted to use the enhanced privacy feature.
 YouTube videos that are embedded in widget areas using the `iframe` method will also be converted to the nocookie version.